Why use a subscribe form?

 What I’m showing here is an email collector.
 So it just collects users’ emails.
 I think that is what a basic subscriber form does.
 You can also setup an auto-reply option.
 Auto-reply can help if you are offering an e-book for a subscription.
 I haven’t tried it yet but it should work.

 But before collecting emails you should have an email id.
 You can use any email id but it is a good idea if you use a domain email.
-If you don’t have one, then get a free domain email using ZOHO.

 If you want to use MailChimp form on jekyll (I’m currently using it) then skip to MailChimp on Jekyll section.
 MailChimp takes care of everything.
 You can create lists, design forms, send campaign emails etc., Overall a very good platform for beginners.